 The house or apartment a child calls home is bound to leave an indelible imprint on his or her life.
 Whether the home is crowded and chaotic, whether it has peeling paint filled with lead, whether it is nearby parks and supervised play lots, or even whether the kitchen is laid out safely can all affect a child's development.
 Yet current policy rarely focuses on housing's impacts on children.

-Until now, research has developed theories for why housing matters, but there is as yet little evidence of the ways in which children’s lives are improved because of better housing.
+Until this network, research developed theories for why housing matters, but there was little evidence of the ways in which children’s lives are improved because of better housing.
 We do not yet know for certain, for example, whether the safety of the home directly improves a child’s health or cognitive ability, or, more indirectly, whether children are affected because inadequate housing creates parental stress resulting in harsh or punitive parenting.
 As a result of our inability to definitively link specific housing characteristics to child outcomes, housing is rarely considered in policy decisions about child welfare.

-The Research Network on How Housing Matters for Families and Children hopes to change that.
-Through a signature study of 2,650 families and 3,450 children in four cities (Seattle, Dallas, Denver, and Cleveland), the Network will gain a more direct understanding of how housing makes families stronger and improves outcomes for children.
-The signature study will span 3.5 years, with three waves of data collection.
+The Research Network on How Housing Matters for Families and Children hoped to change that.
+Through a signature study of 2,650 families and 3,450 children in four cities (Seattle, Dallas, Denver, and Cleveland), the Network gained a more direct understanding of how housing makes families stronger and improves outcomes for children.
+The signature study spanned 3.5 years, with three waves of data collection.

-The Network’s research is part of the MacArthur Foundation’s larger How Housing Matters to Families and Communities research initiative, which includes 42 grants competitively awarded since 2008.
-In addition to MacArthur, the Network has the support of several other foundations and government agencies, including the National Institutes of Health, the Department of Housing and Urban Development, the Kellogg Foundation, and the Annie E. Casey Foundation.
+The Network’s research was part of the MacArthur Foundation’s larger How Housing Matters to Families and Communities research initiative, which included 42 grants competitively awarded since 2008.
+In addition to MacArthur, the Network had the support of several other foundations and government agencies, including the National Institutes of Health, the Department of Housing and Urban Development, the Kellogg Foundation, and the Annie E. Casey Foundation.